timm/ezr/docs/script.md

   - "Any code of your own that you haven't looked at for six or more months might as well have been written by someone else." — Eagleson's law
     - thou shalt document
     - thou shalt add a regresson/demo suite
+  - indent with spaces, not tabs. or indent with tabs. just dont do both
   - aunt barby's rule (use abstraction, functional programming)

 coal-face scripting